 The Monkees Track That Features Dolphin Sounds

 The Monkees are often seen as the bubblegum pop version of the Beatles, but when they got weird, they got weird.
-Although they started singing pop tunes like “Last Train to Clarksville,” the band began trying to get a little more psychedelic and instrumental.
+Although they started singing pop tunes like “Last Train to Clarksville,” the band began trying to get a little more psychedelic and experimental.
 This culminated in a song that incorporates the sounds of a dolphin into its instrumentation.

 The shocking movie and soundtrack that came from the Monkees

 The Monkees started out as a band on a family-friendly sitcom.
-However, Rolling Stone reports the creator of the show — Bob Rafelson — wanted to earn some counter-culture credibility.
+However, Rolling Stone reports a creator of the show — Bob Rafelson — wanted to earn some counter-culture credibility.
 He attempted to get that credibility through the film Head, which is probably the weirdest Hollywood movie ever made based on a sitcom.

 There’s nonsensical plotting, fans literally tearing the Monkees apart, the band shrinking and getting stuck in someone’s hair, and an indestructible soda machine.
 If any film captured the surrealism of psychedelia, this was it.
 The fact it came from a bubblegum pop group makes it all the more shocking.